 What is a Contractor?

-A general contractor is the person in charge of any medium or large sized construction job.
+A general contractor is a person in charge of any medium or large-sized construction job.
 In general, they purchase the materials, hire the construction crew, and bring in subcontractors to get the work done.
-The subcontractors are responsible to the general contractor like Suffolk county mulch delivery service, not the owner of the property being demolished or constructed.
+The subcontractors are responsible for the general contractor like Suffolk county mulch delivery service, not the owner of the property being demolished or constructed.
+Get a quote for all roofing services near you.
+Guaranteed the best prices in long island.
+Get your tree cutting services done by the experts at Green Light Tree Service.
 It is important that you choose your contractor carefully!
 No other decision will have a greater impact on the success or failure of your project.
 Find someone whom you can trust and feel comfortable working with.
 If you have to pay a little extra to hire the right person, you won’t regret it.
 The savings from hiring the low bidder often evaporate as the job progresses.

 What are Some of a Contractor’s Responsibilities?

 A long island general contractor will oversee basically all aspects of a demolition or construction job.
-They will also serve as a link of communication between the owner of the property, the crew, and any subcontractors involved on a project.
+They will also serve as a link of communication between the owner of the property, the crew, and any subcontractors involved in a project.
+Get help with your financial situations today by hiring a Long Island Bankruptcy Lawyer.
 Some other key responsibilities include:

 - Estimating and bidding the project budget.